awsdocs/aws-control-tower-guide/doc_source/region-how.md

 **Note**
 We recommend that you avoid expanding your AWS Control Tower landing zone into AWS Regions in which you do not require your workloads to run\.
 Opting out of a Region does not prevent you from deploying resources in that Region, but those resources will remain outside of AWS Control Tower governance\.

-During configuration of a new AWS Region, AWS Control Tower updates the landing zone, which means that it *baselines* your landing zone  —
+During configuration of a new Region, AWS Control Tower updates the landing zone, which means that it *baselines* your landing zone  —
 + to operate actively in all newly\-selected Regions, and
 + to cease governing resources in deselected Regions\.